Jamaalwbrown/dragonball-characters-api/README.md

 ### :fire: Thank you!

-Please check out the rest of my [Github](https://github.com/barbaralaw) and my Yo-kai Watch client side repo [here](https://github.com/barbaralaw/clientYokai).
+Please check out the rest of my [Github](https://github.com/Jamaalwbrown)